fetchai/uAgents/integrations/langchain-rag/README.md

 DEEP_READ = "no"  # it means nested pages at the URL won't be parsed, just the actual URL
 ```

-Now you can enjoy answering questions with Langchan RAG agent!
+Now you can enjoy answering questions with LangChain RAG agent!